From OBIdient Movement to Tinubu's 'Emi lokan': Some political events that rocked Nigeria in 2022

 According to the CBN Governor, Godwin Emefiele, the introduction of new notes was a deliberate step by the government to check corruption and counterfeiting of the notes.
 The last redesign was in 2014 when the N100 commemorative banknote was issued in celebration of Nigeria’s centenary celebration.

-That action by the CBN Governor together with reducing cash withdrawal limit was greeted with wild reactions, but in all, Emefiele moving from almost running for the number one political office in Nigeria to single handedly fighting those hoarding the Naira and laundering is up there with the biggest issues of 2022.
+That action by the CBN Governor together with reducing the cash withdrawal limit was greeted with wild reactions, but in all, Emefiele moving from almost running for the number one political office in Nigeria to single-handedly fighting those hoarding the Naira and laundering is up there with the biggest issues of 2022.